 - Create and execute your request in the Composer.

-- Open the Live Traffic list and select the generated session from the executed request above.
+- Open the Live Traffic grid and select the generated session from the executed request above.

 - Open the context menu by right-clicking the session entry and go to Export > Selected Sessions.

 - From the drop-down menu, choose cURL Script and click Next.